deepsquare-io/grid/docs/workflow/03-guides/100-connecting-wireguard.md

-# Connecting a wireguard tunnel
+# Exposing all the ports using a Wireguard tunnel

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';